SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

         ```bash
         ./gradlew -Pdatabase_url="jdbc:mysql://rdw-opus-reporting.cimuvo5urx1e.us-west-2.rds.amazonaws.com:3306/" -Pdatabase_user=root -Pdatabase_password=password migrateReporting
         ```
         * Reporting OLAP.
-We will be wiping out the olap data and remigrating everything.
         ```bash
         ./gradlew -Pdatabase_url="jdbc:mysql://rdw-opus-warehouse.cimuvo5urx1e.us-west-2.rds.amazonaws.com:3306/" -Pdatabase_user=root -Pdatabase_password=password \
           -Predshift_url=jdbc:redshift://rdw.cs909ohc4ovd.us-west-2.redshift.amazonaws.com:5439/opus -Predshift_user=root -Predshift_password=password \
-          cleanMigrate_olap migrateMigrate_olap cleanReporting_olap migrateReporting_olap
+          migrateMigrate_olap migrateReporting_olap
         ```
-    * After wiping the reporting olap database you'll need to re-grant permissions because there are some new tables.
+    * After migrating the reporting olap database you'll need to re-grant permissions because there are some new tables.
     ```sql
     \connect opus
     GRANT ALL ON ALL TABLES IN SCHEMA reporting TO rdwopusingest;
     GRANT ALL ON ALL TABLES IN SCHEMA reporting TO rdwopusreporting;
     ```
 * [ ] Merge deployment branch.
 This can be done via command line or via the repository UI (if you use the repository UI, make sure to checkout and pull the latest `master`).
 Here are the command line actions:
     ```bash
-    cd ~/git/RDW_Deploy_Opus
+    cd ../RDW_Deploy_Opus
+    # (if this document has been updated during the process you'll want to commit it (on the branch) before these steps)
     git checkout v1_4_0; git pull
     git checkout master
     git merge v1_4_0